aws-samples/eks-workshop/content/020_prerequisites/workspace.md

 {{% /notice %}}

 {{% notice warning %}}
-If you are at an AWS Hosted Event Cloud 9 Environment is already built for you.
+If you are at an AWS Hosted Event the Cloud 9 Environment is already built for you.
 Just open the existing IDE in the Cloud9 console.
 {{% /notice %}}

 {{% notice info %}}